person smoking a cigarette for nicotine addiction

 Allowing Underage Patrons in Your Establishment

 Under the same lines of allowing impaired individuals in, you should also not let underage individuals enter your premises when only alcohol is being served (unless allowed by your state regulations).
-Serving to underage individuals typically results in higher fines and public lawsuits, which can condemn a bar's reputation.
-Door staff should be appropriately trained on how to card individuals, spot underage drinkers as well as fake identification in your state.
+Serving underage individuals typically results in higher fines and public lawsuits, which can condemn a bar's reputation.
+Door staff should be appropriately trained on how to card individuals and spot underage drinkers as well as fake identification in your state.

 Learn more about Bartending 101 and Bartender Tools.